DavHau/mach-nix/Readme.md

 The general mechanism can be broken down into the following:

 ###  Dependency resolution
 Mach-nix contains a  dependency graph of nearly all python packages available on pypi.org.
-With this, mach-nix is able to do dependency resolution offline within seconds.
+This allows mach-nix to resolve dependencies offline within seconds.

 The dependency graph data can be found here: https://github.com/DavHau/pypi-deps-db
 The dependency graph is updated on a daily basis by this set of tools: https://github.com/DavHau/pypi-crawlers